-Generally, dental floss is made of nylon coated in wax, or if you’re using dental tape as I did, it’s made of Teflon.
+Generally, dental floss is made of nylon coated in wax, or if you’re using dental tape as we did, it’s made of Teflon.

-When it comes to zero waste floss you have a few options:
+When it comes to zero dental waste floss you have a few options:

 - Regular nylon floss coated in wax but packaged in zero-waste packaging